 Fit the feedback to the person

 Employees might be of different nature.
 Some may take it as a pride when praised in front of all while some might feel extremely uneasy.
-For some of your employees, a pat on the shoulder may work while some others may best respond to written feedbacks.
+For some of your employees, a pat on the shoulder may work while some others may best respond to written feedback.
 So remember to evaluate your employee’s nature before you decide to give him feedback.

 Don’t e-mail negative feedbacks

 People who are afraid of being confrontational often use e-mail as the means of passing on negative feedback.
-This is completely wrong thing to do if you don’t want to be tagged a bad employer.
+This is a completely wrong thing to do if you don’t want to be tagged a bad employer.

 E-mails might be misinterpreted, leading to conflicts and fray in the company.